21 Must-Have Gifts for Readers to Encourage Young Readers (& Make Bookworms Happy Too!)

 Foundational of course for great reading is a good handle on the letters of the alphabet and the corresponding sounds of the letters.
 It's a job though, for a child to learn it and get really good at knowing all these letters and sounds!
 A great learning toy can make all the difference.
 Depending on the level of your beginning reader, consider an alphabet-focused toy.

 Create an enticing and cozy, comfortable place that can be all your child's.
 A place to go to for reading and comfort.
 You're goal is to give your reader an environment that makes them be excited and want to read.
-A fun beanbag or chair is a great start!
+A fun beanbag or chair is a great start as a gift ideas for readers!

 10. Reading tent or hidey hole for reading